elastest/elastest.io-docs/docs/jenkins/pipeline.md

 <p></p>

--   **Sut configuration** : The SUT must be started, passing the `${env.ET_SUT_CONTAINER_NAME}` env variable (provided by ElasTest) as name of the container.
+-   **Sut configuration** : The SUT must be started, passing the **`${env.ET_SUT_CONTAINER_NAME}`** env variable (provided by ElasTest) as name of the container.
 This will allow ElasTest to receive logs and metrics from the Sut.

 <p></p>

 ```
 def sutImage = docker.image('elastest/demo-rest-java-test-sut')
 echo 'Start SUT'
+def sutContainerName = env.ET_SUT_CONTAINER_NAME;
-sutImage.withRun("--name ${env.ET_SUT_CONTAINER_NAME} --network=elastest_elastest") { c ->
+sutImage.withRun("--name ${sutContainerName} --network=elastest_elastest") { c ->
 ```

 <p></p>

 -   **Wait for Sut** : You have to obtain the Sut network and ip and run check image (elastest/etm-check-service-up) provided by ElasTest to wait for the Sut to be ready to be used.
+This step is not required, you can wait in other ways or not do it, but for this example we do it.
     <p></p>

 ```
-def sutContainerName = env.ET_SUT_CONTAINER_NAME;
 def sutNetwork = getFirstNetwork(sutContainerName)
-def sutIp = containerIp(sutContainerName,network)
+def sutIp = containerIp(sutContainerName,sutNetwork)
 sh 'docker run -e IP=' + sutIp + ' -e PORT=8080 --network=' + sutNetwork + ' elastest/etm-check-service-up'
 ```

 <p></p>

 -   **Test Execution** : Finally, the tests should be executed to verify that the SUT is working correctly.
-Remember that you have to configure the Sut ip as a environment variable or pass it as a maven property so that the test knows where the SUT is.
+Remember that you have to configure the Sut ip as an environment variable or pass it as a maven property so that the test knows where the SUT is.

 <p></p>